ReScience/ReScience-submission/article/RNH_AR_EG_SSTJ_ETP_MMC-2016.md

 # Results

 The results from the first multi-compartmental simulations are shown in Figure @fig:simulations1.
-As reported in the original article, FA values estimated using the free water elimination model match the tissue's ground truth values for free water volume fractions $f$ ranging around 0 to 0.7 (top panel of Figure @fig:simulations1).
+As reported in the original article, no FA bias are observed for large FA ground truth values and free water volume fractions $f$ ranging around 0 to 0.7 (top panel of Figure @fig:simulations1).
 However, FA values seem to be overestimated for higher volume fractions.
 This bias is more prominent for lower FA values in which overestimations are visible from lower free water volume fractions.
-The lower panels of Figure @fig:simulations suggest that the free water elimination model produces accurate free water volume fraction for the full range of volume fraction ground truth values.
+The lower panels of Figure @fig:simulations1 suggest that the free water elimination model produces accurate free water volume fraction for the full range of volume fraction ground truth values.
 All the features observed here are consistent with Figure 5 of the original article.